 Check out MyMoney.gov, an online resource launched by the U.S. Literacy and Education Commission.
 It offers free advice on money matters and resources specially designed for children, educators, and researchers.

 Reading is the simplest way to build financial knowledge.
 Almost every newspaper has a business section that provides insights on both domestic and global markets.
 Browsing business magazines like Entrepreneur and Fortune also gives you access to successful money management advice written by experts.

 There is no shortage of books on successful money management.
 Each book offers a different approach to saving and building wealth.
 Some self-help books even explain the relationship between your money and your well-being.

-Spend at least 1-2 hours each week to reading.
-Jot down important concepts on a notebook, so you can easily come back and reflect on them later.
+Spend at least 1-2 hours each week reading.
+Jot down important concepts in a notebook, so you can easily come back and reflect on them later.

 Talk to an expert